CropAi/Android-Application/README.md

 </p>

 ### .... and there you have it.
-The CROP AI Android Application Woking at your disposal.
-MAke sure you play around with it and mostly importantly help us in improving the application as well with you valuable suggestion.
+The CROP AI Android Application woking at your disposal.
+Make sure you play around with it and most importantly help us in improving the application as well with your valuable suggestion.
 We always love to hear from you.